Exsper/osucatch-editor-realtimeviewer/README.md

 ### Viewer crashes on startup under Wine with "Current version of GDI+ does not support this feature"

 osu-winello installs the legacy `gdiplus_winxp` (GDI+ 1.0) into its Wine prefix for osu!, which is incompatible with .NET 8's System.Drawing (which requires GDI+ 1.1).
-The self-contained x86 build (`release-x86-self-contained.zip`) ships a Windows 7 `GdiPlus.dll` (GDI+ 1.1) next to the executable, which is loaded first and bypasses the prefix's legacy GDI+ — so osu-winello users must use the self-contained build.
+The legacy self-contained x86 build (`release-x86-self-contained-legacy.zip`) ships a Windows 7 `GdiPlus.dll` (GDI+ 1.1) next to the executable, which is loaded first and bypasses the prefix's legacy GDI+ — so osu-winello users must use the self-contained legacy package.
 See the [osu-winello guide (English)](docs/osu-winello-guide.en.md) / [指南（中文）](docs/osu-winello-guide.zh-CN.md) for the full setup.

+### Under Wine the viewer reports `No active editor found.` and never reads any data

+The current EditorReader implementation cannot locate the osu! editor object under Wine, so the viewer keeps logging `Editor needs Reload.` and no preview is drawn.
+Use `release-x86-self-contained-legacy.zip`, which contains the previous EditorReader implementation and works under Wine.
+Note that this legacy package still has the old freeze issue, which is currently unfixed under Wine.

 ## Workflow